 Studying social behaviour is hard, because you tend to see interactions between only a few individuals at a time.
 SHOAL develop tools that enable real-time tracking of social animals in both aquatic and terrestrial systems and provide "whole-system" information.
 This work tends to produce lots of data which can be hard to interpret, and so we rely on modelling methodologies and statistical fitting to better understand these data.
-PhD student Mathieu works within this research theme.
-Read about some of our recent work using GPS backpacks for sheep covered by Science, BBC, and Scientific American.
+Mathieu and Jack work within this research theme.
+Read about some of our recent work using sheep GPS backpacks in Science, BBC, and Scientific American.